-From the definition of > it is not clear that > is anti-symmetric, since it is possible that two layers can mutually control one another.
-In order for > to be an ordering relation, we have to show that it is indeed anti-symmetric.
-Since we now know that i, p, o > c, we next have to demonstrate that $c \neq x$, with $x \in \{i, p, o\}$.
+From the definition of > it is not clear that > is not commutative, since it is possible that two layers can mutually control one another.
+In order for > to be an ordering relation, we have to show that it is indeed not commutative.
+Since we now know that a, p, o > c, we next have to demonstrate that $c \neq x$, with $x \in \{a, p, o\}$.
 This, however, follows directly from the observation that none of these three layers (x) should be controlled by the private communications channel.
 All three warrant aspects of privacy to the individual (and to other layers).
 To keep such promises, they cannot be subjected to the control of the channel; at most they can be informed about the availability and/or capabilities of channels and make the decision on how the channel(s) should or should not be used.

-Given i, p, o > c, we next claim that i, p > o > c.
-To substantiate this claim we have to show that i, p > o.
-In order to demonstrate that it is anti-symmetric, we will also show that $o \neq i, p$.
+Given a, p, o > c, we next claim that a, p > o > c.
+To substantiate this claim we have to show that a, p > o.
+In order to demonstrate the non-commutativity, we will also show that $o \neq a, p$.
 For the latter case, consider the two claims:

-- $o \neq i$: Since the function of the IML is to hide information from the organisation, it is clear that the OSL should not be able to control the IML.
-It should be clear that the OSL may provide tolerance data to the IML: If the IML will create a persona for the individual, the IML needs to know, for example, what the restrictions are that the OSL places on user identifiers and passwords (such as lengths, case and other requirements).
-However, again it is up to the IML to choose the user identifiers within those tolerances.
-Hence $o \neq i$. - $o \neq p$: It is quite clear that the OSL should not be able to control the PCL.
-Here the OSL should inform the PCL what its options are (such as opting in or out of receiving a regular newsletter by e-mail).
-It should also inform the PCL about the warranties it makes about processing of data.
-This then allows the PCL to make its decisions about choosing various options and/or trusting the OSL with (specific) personal information.
+- $o \neq a$: Since the function of the anonymising layer is to hide information from the organisation, it is clear that the organisational safeguards layer should not be able to control the anonymising layer.
+It should be clear that the organisational safeguards layer may provide tolerance data to the anonymising layer: If the anonymising layer will create a persona for the individual, the anonymising layer needs to know, for example, what the restrictions are that the organisational safeguards layer places on user identifiers and passwords (such as lengths, case and other requirements).
+However, again it is up to the anonymising layer to choose the user identifiers within those tolerances.
+Hence $o \neq a$. - $o \neq p$: It is quite clear that the organisational safeguards layer should not be able to control the personal control layer.
+Here the organisational safeguards layer should inform the personal control layer what its options are (such as opting in our out of receiving a regular newsletter by e-mail).
+It should also inform the personal control layer about the warranties it makes about processing of data.
+This then allows the personal control layer to make its decisions about choosing various options and/or trusting the organisational safeguards layer with (specific) personal information.
 Hence $o \neq p$.